-NEW for 2022 we are offering exciting 90-minute practical workshops to complement your Planetarium experiences.
+WOW don't forget our 90-minute practical workshops that can complement your Planetarium experiences.
 Find out more

 Our Planetrium dome experiences are tailored to the school curriculum and designed to engage the specific year-group at the right level.
 All of our experiences feature: